Trapping Regions for Quadratic Systems with Generalized Lossless Nonlinearities: Preliminaries

 where $\sigma, \rho, \eta$ are positive constants.
 The nonlinearity here is generalized lossless with respect to any matrix

-where $s_{ij} \in \mathbb{R}$.
-Prior work on trapping regions for the Lorenz attractor utilized $S=I$ \cite{schlegel2015long, liao2025convex, kaptanoglu2021promoting}, which is a special case of the generalized form shown above.
+Prior work on trapping regions for the Lorenz attractor utilized $S=I$ \cite{schlegel2015long, liao2025convex, kaptanoglu2021promoting}, which is a special case of the generalized form in \eqref{eq:generalized_lossless_matrix_Lorenz}.
 Our main result incorporates the generalized lossless constraint into a sufficient trapping region condition.